TinyDef-DETR: A Transformer-Based Framework for Defect Detection in Transmission Lines from UAV Imagery: Results

+In this paper, we use the CSG-ADCD dataset.
 The CSG-ADCD (China Southern Grid Aerial Defective Component Dataset) is a large-scale, high-resolution UAV-based image dataset specifically developed for the detection of defects in power transmission line components, including insulators, tie wires, and poles.
-Constructed under authentic inspection scenarios by China Southern Power Grid, the dataset comprises 10,000 carefully selected aerial images.
+Constructed under authentic inspection scenarios by China Southern Power Grid, the dataset comprises 10,000 aerial images.
 Each image was manually annotated by a single domain expert to ensure both consistency and high-quality labeling.